SEO for SaaS: Actionable Tips on How to Grow Traffic for Your SaaS Company

 - Bounce Rate: the number of people who immediately exit your site after just a few seconds.
 This will be perceived by Google that your site is not relevant to the search query

-- Dwell Time: how long the user stay on your site after they made the visit.
+- Dwell Time: how long the user stays on your site after they made the visit.
 This will often be related to the relevancy and quality of your content.

 5. Link Profile

-Yes, backlinks are still very important in 2019, although some things have changed.
+Yes, backlinks are still very important for SaaS SEO in 2021, although some things have changed.
 In a nutshell, when a site links to your site, Google will perceive your site as more relevant.

 6. Social Signals